 Specifies a comma-delimited list of dialing plan prefixes that are used to compare dialed digits with internal addresses (DN configured for this T-Server).
-If a prefix is commonly used before a phone number, the same prefix should be specified as the value for this option.
-See "T-Server Dial Plan Support" on page 167 for further information.
+If a prefix is commonly used before a phone number, the same prefix should be specified as the value for this configuration option.
+See "Support for T-Server Dial Plans" on page 163 for further information.

-In general, the dial-plan-prefix option is used for comparing dialed digits with internal numbers in the following scenarios:
+In general, the dial-plan-prefix configuration option is used for comparing dialed digits with internal numbers in the following scenarios:

-- When determining if the call is going outside of T-Server environment so that it can be recognize if it returns (a call topology loop). - When determining the CallType at dial time (when EventDialing is distributed).
+- When determining if the call is going outside of T-Server environment so that it can be recognize if it returns (a call topology loop). - When determining the CallType attribute at dial time (when EventDialing is distributed).

-Note: This option was added for implementations that use simple dialing plans and call scenarios involving call topology loops.
+Note: This configuration option was added for implementations that use simple dialing plans and call scenarios involving call topology loops.
 Call topology loops occur when a call is routed, transferred, consulted, or conferenced from an address within the T-Server-controlled environment to an external address and then later routed, transferred, consulted, or conferenced back into the environment.